 All of these factors make it difficult to determine the languages closest to English.
 It would be easy to think that English is closest to French, because of all the shared vocabulary, or German, since English is a Germanic language.
 However, figuring out which language is closest is a little more complicated than you might think.
 Let’s see why.

-Before we discard Scots entirely from the top of our list, it’s worth seeing for yourself if you think Scots is mutually intelligible with English.
-Try reading this Scots Wikipedia entry.
-(It’s trickier than you would have thought, right?)
+So before we discard Scots entirely from the top of our list, it’s worth seeing for yourself if you think Scots is mutually intelligible with English.
+Take, for example, probably the most popular usage of Scots in the world: Robert Burns’ poem Auld Lang Syne.
+You’ve probably heard it many times, but can you say exactly what it means?

 We can definitively say that English and Scots are very similar because they both developed from Old English (Anglo-Saxon).
 Because of the political divide, Scots was the primary language of Scotland until the union of the Scottish and English parliaments in 1707.
 From here, English became the language of government and religion, and slowly also overtook common speech.
 In spite of that, Scots has not disappeared but remains a vital part of Scottish identity.

 If you’re looking for the closest relative to English that is definitely a distinct language, the answer is Frisian.
 Frisian is a group of three languages spoken in parts of the Netherlands, Denmark and Germany.
-It’s a West Germanic language that shares 80% lexical similarity with English.
-Take a look at how its dialects compare with English:
+It’s a West Germanic language that shares 80 percent lexical similarity with English.
+Take a look at how its dialects compare with English phrases like “Welcome” and “Good Morning.”

 Speaking of Dutch, the next closest relative on our list is none other than this lowlands language.
 Like Frisian and English, Dutch is another West Germanic language that developed from Proto-Germanic.
 Because of this, Dutch possesses many words and phrases similar to English and has a similar grammatical structure.